openedx/openedx-events/docs/concepts/openedx-events.rst

 How do Open edX Events work?
 ----------------------------

 Open edX Events are implemented by a class called `OpenEdxPublicSignal`_, which inherits from `Django's Signals class` and adds behaviors specific to the Open edX ecosystem.
 Thanks to this design, ``OpenEdxPublicSignal`` leverages the functionality of Django signals, allowing developers to apply their existing knowledge of the Django framework.
+You can review the :doc:`Open edX Events Tooling <../reference/events-tooling>` documentation for more information on the tooling available for working with Open edX events.

 .. _events-architecture: